 Albuquerque International Sunport is 150 miles to the north, just off I-25.
 From the Airport, drive south on I-25 and exit at Truth or Consequences on Exit 79.
 Proceed through town until the road divides into one-way downtown streets – you’ll be on Main once you enter downtown.
-Take a left on Clancy, and then park on or near Broadway.
+Take a left on Foch Street.
 The Geronimo Trail Visitors and Interpretive Center is located between McAdoo & Sims streets.
 Parking is available on Foch and McAdoo streets.

 El Paso International Airport is about 150 miles south of Truth or Consequences.
 From El Paso go north on I-10 to Las Cruces, NM and take I-25 north at the junction.
 Proceed north to Truth or Consequences, and take Exit 75 at Williamsburg.
 Follow the four-lane highway about a mile until it divides into one-way streets in downtown Truth or Consequences.
 You will be on Broadway.
-You’ll pass Bullocks Grocery (on the right) and the Charles Motel (on the left.
-Turn left on Foch Street; the Geronimo Trail Visitors Center will be on the left, just after Clancy.
+You will pass Davis Fleck Pharmacy on the right and the Bank of the Southwest on the left.
+Turn left on Foch Street; the Geronimo Trail Visitors Center will be on the left between Sims and McAdoo.

 Gasoline is available in a number of locations on the Rio Grande section of the Byway and is normally available in the communities of Winston (northern route) and Hillsboro (southern route).
 Fuel may also be obtained on Old Highway 187 at the Hillsboro turnoff.
 With so few vendors selling fuel, you should check availability before making an extended drive on less than a full tank.